 Mr Griffiths was thinking quickly, not wishing to lose the two men.
 “I will send my steward to the village and have him bring the bill of sales to you on the road.
 Which way will you be traveling?”

 “We are to stop at Mr Driscoll’s estate.
 It is to the south east, near Newton.”
 Darcy explained.

 “Ah, I have heard he has some fine Arabian stock.
 One day I will make the trip to see his horses, as I am interested to increasing my stock.
 Breeding Arabians with some of my Cobs should produce some wonderful horses.”

 The men shook hands, and agreed to have the steward, Davies, meet up with the men on the trail they would take.
 Darcy was thrilled with his purchase and could imagine placing his betrothed on the back of her very own horse.

-When the pair of men, and their horses, were out of sight, Griffiths turned to his steward.
+When the two men, and their horses, were out of sight, Griffiths turned to his steward.
 “Go to Moss, tell him where to find them.
 And make sure the horses are returned.”

 The steward nodded his head.
 It was not the first time he had been given such a task.
 He was off to find the constable and report the horses stolen.

 “So, how does it feel to know you will be a married man in a few weeks?”
 Richard Fitzwilliam asked his cousin, as they sat on the ground, partaking in some of the food they had in their saddlebags.